HomeSpan/HomeSpan/docs/Reference.md

   * allows user to add additional custom data to the initial table of the Web Log by **extending** the String *htmlText*, which is passed as a reference to *func*
   * the function *func* must be of type *void* and accept one argument of type *String*
   * see [Message Logging](Logging.md) for details on how to construct *htmlText*

+* `void getWebLog(void (*f)(const char *htmlBuf, void *args), void *userData)`
+   * when called, HomeSpan *streams* the current Web Log HTML text, and any optionally-specified *userData*, directly to the user-defined function, *f()*, which should return a *void* and accept the following two arguments:
+     *  *htmlBuf* - pointer to part of the HTML text for the Web Log page
+     *  *args* - a pass-through of the *userData* argument
+   *  if user-defined data is not needed, set *userData* to NULL
+   * to avoid creating a single large text buffer, HomeSpan splits the HTML for the Web Log into chunks of 1024 bytes and repeatedly calls *f()* until all the HTML has been streamed; HomeSpan then makes a final call to *f()* with *htmlBuf* set to NULL indicating to the user that the end of the HTML text has been reached
+   * this command is primarily used to redirect Web Log pages to a user-defined process for alternative handling, display, or transmission
+   * see [Message Logging](Logging.md) for more details

 * `void processSerialCommand(const char *CLIcommand)`
   * processes the *CLIcommand* just as if were typed into the Serial Monitor
   * allows for programmatic access to all CLI commands, included any custom commands defined by the user